Anyone who has ever taken an economics class has heard the phrase, “There’s no such thing as a free lunch.”

 Being motivated by money for the sake of money leads to unstable emotional regulation and a lot of obnoxious and superficial behavior.
 Being motivated by money so that one can provide a good life for their family and children is a much sturdier foundation to work with.
 That deeper purpose will motivate one through the stress and fear and inevitable complications that a more superficial motivation would not.

 Being motivated by the approval of others leads to needy and unattractive behavior.
 Being motivated by the approval of others because you’re an artist and you want to construct art that moves and inspires people in new and powerful ways is far more sustainable and noble.
 You’ll be able to work through disapproval, embarrassments and the occasional disaster.
-Being motivated by money for the sake of money leads to unstable emotional regulation and obnoxious and superficial behavior.

 How does one find their deeper purpose?
 Well, it’s not easy.
 But then again, robust and resilient lifelong happiness isn’t easy either (What, you mean nobody ever told you that?)